teksander/geth-argos/README.md

 # Installation guide
-This guide assumes a previously clean installation of Ubuntu20.04
+This guide assumes a previously clean installation of Ubuntu 20.04.6 LTS (Focal Fossa).

 ## ARGoS